CALL FOR PROPOSALS – Small Grants for Grassroots Coding Projects in Malta as part of EU Code Week

 Are you ready to bring your innovative coding project to life or scale your existing initiatives?

-Code4Europe Consortium is setting up a grant system in order to foster grassroots projects, proposing activities that significantly merge the priorities of Code Week.
-Malta Digital Innovation Authority (MDIA) invite applications for small grants to support impactful flagship activities in digital education, coding, and computational thinking.
+Code4Europe Consortium is setting up a grant system to foster grassroots projects, proposing activities that significantly merge the priorities of Code Week.
+Malta Digital Innovation Authority (MDIA) invites applications for small grants to support impactful flagship activities in digital education, coding and computational thinking to boost Digital Skills for young people.

 Purpose and Scope

-The purpose of this Call for Grants is to identify and support impactful grassroots coding projects aligned with EU Code Week’s mission to promote coding, computational thinking, and digital skills across Europe.
+The purpose of this Call for Grants is to identify and support impactful grassroots coding projects aligned with EU Code Week’s mission to promote coding, computational thinking, and digital skills for young people across Europe.

 Key objectives include: